dcalc/WaLSAtools_fork/docs/python/converted_notebooks_nrmp/FIG3__walsatools_power_spectra.md

 ---

-### **Disclaimer**
-This notebook and its code are provided "as is", without warranty of any kind, express or implied.
+**Disclaimer**: This notebook and its code are provided "as is", without warranty of any kind, express or implied.
 Refer to the license for more details.

 ```python linenums="1" hl_lines="40 41 46 47 52 53 54 57 58 59 62 63 64 67 68 73 74 75 80 81 82"